Uninett/Howitz/README.rst

     an **existing** username on your Zino server. **You will need to provide it when logging in to Howitz on web.**

 ``TOKEN``
-    token assigned to a given username on on your Zino server.
+    token assigned to a given username on your Zino server.
 In the original Zino protocol this value is referred to as a *Secret*.
     Store it in the Howitz database once and forget about it when logging in to Howitz on web.

 ``PASSWORD``